MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

   "Alpha": 0.5
 }
 ```

-Parameters
-- FileName (string) - Name of the previously uploaded file containing the image to display.
-Valid image file types are .jpg, .jpeg, .gif, .png.
-Maximum file size is 3MB.
-To clear the image from the screen, pass an empty string ```""```.
-- TimeOutSeconds (double) - Optional.
-The length of time to display the specified image.
-- Alpha (double) - Optional.
-The transparency of the image.
-A value of 0 is completely transparent; 1 is completely opaque.
-When you specify a value greater than 0 and less than 1, the image appears but is transparent, and Misty's eyes appear behind the specified image.

 Return Values
 * Result (boolean) - Returns true if there are no errors related to this command.